CodeCreatePlay360/PandaEditor/README.md

 * [Getting started](https://github.com/barbarian77/PandaEditor#getting-started)

 ### Starting a new project
-When you start PandaEditor a default project with some samples is setup for you.
+PandaEditor has a project based workflow, when you first start PandaEditor a default project with some sample programs is setup for you.
 Its located in current working directory and should not be deleted.
-You can use default project for any purpose, however to create a new project go to
+You can use default project for any purpose, however to create a new project
-**_Menubar > Project > Start New Project_** and choose a valid name and path.
+**Menubar > Project > Start New Project** and choose a valid name and path.

-### Assets management
+### Resource management
-* To import assets in your project go to **_Resource browser > ( select any folder) > Import Assets_**.
+* To import resources in your project go to **Resource browser > ( select any folder) > Import Resources**.
-* In PandaEditor you can also append a folder outside of your current working project, to append an external folder go to **_Menubar > Project > AppendLibrary_**, editor will start monitoring changes to any appended directory, the appended assets exists in you project like any other imported assets.
+* In PandaEditor you can also append a folder outside of your current working project, to append an external folder go to **Menubar > Project > AppendLibrary ( and select the folder containing resources you want to append for your project )**, editor will start monitoring changes to any appended directory, the appended resources exists in you project like any other imported resources.

 ### Object manipulation
 * alt + right mouse button to rotate
 * alt + middle mouse to dolly
 * alt + left mouse button drag to zoom
+* control + D to duplicate selected objects
+* X to remove / delete selected objects

-### Runtime user modules
+### Runtime modules

 ![Image](images//module.png)

+PandaEditor has two states **EditorState** and **GameState**.
+The **EditorState** is your scene creation state, this is where you would set up your 2D or 3D scenes, write **runtime modules** and define object behaviors.
-PandaEditor has two states, Editor and Game state.
-Editor state is for level design, object manipulation, creating user modules and defining behaviors etc. and game state is what you would expect as final game view.
+The object behaviors defined using **runtime modules** during editor state are executed in **GameState**, the game state is also what you would expect as final game view.
-**Runtime user modules** are only executed in game state and are used to define behaviors of objects or nodepaths while in game state, any changes made to scene graph via user modules in game state are reverted as soon as game state is exited, .
-A user module in PandaEditor is basically a python file which the editor loads as an asset, however for the editor to consider this python file as PandaEditor's user module,
+**Runtime modules** are simple python scripts, they are automatically loaded as resources, however for editor to consider any python script as a **runtime module**,

-* The python file should contain a class with same name as of python file.
+* The class name should be exactly same as that of python file.
-* Class should inherit from PModBase.
+* Class should inherit from **RuntimeModule** base class.

-Basic syntax of a **PandaEditor** user module
+Basic syntax of a **PandaEditor's runtime module**.

 ```
-from editor.core.pModBase import PModBase
+from editor.core.runtimeModule import RuntimeModule

-class CharacterController(PModBase):
+class CharacterController(RuntimeModule):
     def __init__(self, *args, **kwargs):
-        PModBase.__init__(self, *args, **kwargs)
+        RuntimeModule.__init__(self, *args, **kwargs)
         # __init__ should not contain anything except for variable declaration...!

     def on_start(self):